jubu1989/baolaboratory.com/wordpress/wp-content/plugins/mystickymenu/readme.txt

 My Sticky Menu is tested and compatible with Elementor website builder, Divi, WPBakery, Gutenberg, Visual composer, Beaver and other WordPress website builders.

-= WITH MY STICKY MENU YOU CAN: =
-* Show sticky header on scroll down/up
-* Fade or slide effect
-* Disable at small screen
-* Choose when to make visible on scroll
-* Change the font color when the menu is sticky
-* Change the background color
-* Change the opacity
-* Change the sticky transition time
-* Define the z-index of the sticky header
-* Set an entrance effect for your sticky menu

 = WITH WELCOME BAR FEATURES YOU CAN: =
 * Display your floating bar at top position
 * Change the background and button colors for your hello bar